Sunlis/ONI-nerf-electrolyzer/README.md

 Costing metal ore is excessive for what little value it provides.

-Make it cost raw minerals instead.
+This building now requires raw minerals instead.

 ## Critter Trap / Fish Trap &check;

 Consuming plastic is absolutely insane since you'll have a rancher long before you'll ever have plastic.

-Make it cost raw minerals instead.
+Both buildings now require raw minerals instead.

 ## Incubator

 Incubators are generally not worth powering unless you cheese the Lullabied buff with a timer sensor, making the tradeoff of powering the building less interesting.

-Power use should be reduced tremendously (10-60W), but the Lullabied buff is dropped immediately when the building is unpowered.
+Power use should be reduced tremendously (10-60W), but the Lullabied buff is dropped immediately when the building is unpowered or disabled or the egg is removed.

-## Microbe Musher
+## Microbe Musher &check;

 Uses way more power than the grill for some reason.